S H hand1 hand2 handcombind R E

 SHARE Collaborative Director, Professor of Infection and Inequities

-Following a successful 16-year clinical career at Barts Health NHS Trust, Chloe was appointed Professor of Infection and Inequities at Queen Mary University of London in 2019.
-She leads an internationally renowned therapeutic trials unit that has made major contributions to drug development and the licensing of around 20 new therapies.
-Chloe is global lead author for the FLAIR study which evaluated the first-ever long-acting injectable HIV therapy and was published in the NEJM.
-Chloe is lead investigator for several other pivotal therapeutic trials and local principal investigator for a COVID-19 monoclonal antibody study.
-Her research also focuses on ways of including and engaging women, pregnant women and racially minoritised people in clinical trials.
-Chloe led research and blood-borne virus testing campaigns (Going Viral and Test Me East) in emergency departments which have changed practice.
+Chloe has been a Consultant Physician at Barts Health NHS Trust since 2003 and was appointed by Queen Mary University in 2019.
+She leads an internationally renowned therapeutic trials unit that has made major contributions to the development and licensing of around 20 novel therapies.
+She specialises in long-acting therapeutics and is global lead author for the FLAIR study which evaluated the first-ever long-acting injectable HIV therapy and was published in the NEJM.
+Chloe led the practice-changing blood-borne virus testing campaign (Going Viral ) based in emergency departments across the UK.

 Professor Jane Anderson